Upcoming events

 • A minimum of one year full-time work experience, or its part-time equivalent, as a registered nurse in a critical care setting.
 The average experience of RNs entering nurse anesthesia educational programs is 2.9 years.

-• Nurse anesthesia programs range from 24-51 months, depending on university requirements.
+• Nurse anesthesia programs range from 36-51 months, depending on university requirements.
 Programs include clinical settings and experiences.
 Graduates of nurse anesthesia educational programs have an average of 9,369 hours of clinical experience.

 It takes a minimum of 7-8.5 calendar years of education and experience to prepare a CRNA.

-More than 2,400 student registered nurse anesthetists graduate each year and go on to pass the National Certification Examination to become CRNAs.
+Nearly 3000 student registered nurse anesthetists graduate each year and go on to pass the National Certification Examination to become CRNAs.
+The present day workforce numbers over 68,000 CRNAs compared to 60,000 anesthesiologists.

 Historical Background